 The journey to fitness and health started in February 2009.
 After making a serious committment to getting in shape, I was referred by Sam Leake of Lone Star Row to sport/wellness physiologist, Darvin McBrayer.
 With extensive metabolic on an indoor rowing machine, and general fitness testing, he showed me how you can use science to tailor a fitness program unique to your own body’s aerobic and anaerobic processes.
-Rowing faithfully to the metabolic based guidelines I dropped from 145 to 132 lbs in less than 3 months!
+While rowing faithfully to the metabolic based guidelines, I dropped from 148 to 136 lbs in 8 weeks!

 My fitness training ceased as two lumpectomies and radiation treatment took its toll.
 Times were tough but family, friends and luck kept me together for the duration.
 Finally I was given permission to resume exercise by Fall 2009.
-Rowing was my ticket to a new me… but my exercise guy introduced me to a “winter” fitness concept: NORDIC WALKING.
+My exercise guy introduced me to a “winter” fitness concept: NORDIC WALKING.
 This is a very simple activity, walking with a type of ski pole – made for land.
-Discovering Nordic Power Walking has been a true revelation.
-I never knew that one can achieve exceptional fitness results with this low trauma impact sport.
+Discovering Nordic Power Walking after my breast cancer treatments was a revelation.
+I never knew that one can achieve fitness results with this low trauma impact sport.

 Endurance & Adventure Racing Keeps Me Fit!

 Himalayan 100 Mile Stage Race – October 2010